Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Chief amongst these is a drag-and-drop builder (pictured below) that lets you add blocks and sections to page layouts, and move them around with ease.

-There is a confusing aspect to page editing in Shopify’s OS 2.0 format, however.
+There’s a rather confusing aspect to page editing in Shopify’s OS 2.0 format, however.

-Instead of using the drag-and-drop editor to change the content of your pages, you use it to edit page templates.
+In my tests I discovered that instead of using the drag-and-drop editor to change the content of your pages, you can only use it to edit page templates.
 You still have to edit page content using a basic WYSIWG editor (see screengrab below) — and then apply the relevant template you’ve designed to it.

 You get used to this, but it makes for a bit of an odd workflow!

-Another improvement that could be made to Shopify’s drag-and-drop editor involves forms — at the moment you can only drop a simple ‘contact’ or mailing list signup form into page templates.
+Another improvement that I feel could be made to Shopify’s drag-and-drop editor involves forms — at the moment you can only drop a simple ‘contact’ or mailing list signup form into page templates.

 It would be better, as is the case with competing platforms like Squarespace and Wix, if a built-in form builder was available for creating more bespoke forms.